State Amplification Subject To Masking Constraints: Introduction

-\item \textbf{Gaussian Channels:} We characterize the corner points of the region for the degraded Gaussian channel.
+We characterize the corner points of the region for the degraded Gaussian channel.
 In this scenario, we further bound the gap between achievable and converse regions, and show the following: Let us denote the message capacity of Bob's channel as $C_b=\frac{1}{2}\log(1+\textrm{SNR}_b)$ and that of Eve's channel as $C_e=\frac{1}{2}\log(1+\textrm{SNR}_e)$, where $\textrm{SNR}_b$ ($\textrm{SNR}_e$) is the signal-to-noise ratio of Bob (respectively, Eve).
-Then, for any given leakage rate $R_l$, the gap between the upper and lower bounds on the amplification rate $R_a$ is bounded by $C_b$.
-Similarly, for any given amplification rate $R_a$, the achievable leakage rate is within $C_e$ of the lower bound on $R_l$.
-In particular, the corresponding gaps are within half a bit when $\textrm{SNR}_b\leq 1$ and $\textrm{SNR}_e\leq 1$ respectively. \end{itemize}
+Then, for any given leakage rate $R_l$, we show that the gap between the upper and lower bounds on the amplification rate $R_a$ is bounded by $C_b$.
+Similarly, for any given amplification rate $R_a$, we show that the achievable leakage rate is within $C_e$ of the lower bound on $R_l$.
+In particular, the corresponding gaps are within half a bit when $\textrm{SNR}_b\leq 1$ and $\textrm{SNR}_e\leq 1$, respectively.

 The rest of the paper is organized as follows.
-Section~\ref{sec:MainResults} presents our main results, where we provide our proposed coding schemes and outer bounding arguments.
-Section~\ref{sec:DMC} provides optimality discussions and numerical results for special classes of DMCs including the reversely degraded channel, modulo additive binary channel model, and the memory with defective cells model.
+Section~\ref{sec:InnerBound} details the proposed coding schemes and presents the corresponding achievable regions.
+Section~\ref{sec:OuterBound} provides the outer bounds to the trade-off region.
+Section~\ref{sec:DMC} includes optimality discussions and numerical results for special classes of DMCs including the reversely degraded channel, modulo additive binary channel model, and the memory with defective cells model.
 The Gaussian channel model is considered in Section~\ref{sec:Gauss} along with corresponding optimality results.
 Finally, we conclude the paper in Section~\ref{sec:Conclusion}.
-The proofs are collected in Appendices to improve the flow of the paper.
+Some of the proofs are collected in appendices to improve the flow of the paper.